flatironinstitute/nemos/docs/quickstart.md

 !!! note
     In this example we do all the processing and fitting in a single line to showcase how versatile this approach can be.
-In general, you should always avoid nesting many processing steps without each transformation: what if you unintentionally used the wrong bin-size?
+In general, you should always avoid nesting many processing steps without each inspecting transformation first: what if you unintentionally used the wrong bin-size?
 What if you selected the wrong feature?

 ### Interactions with `scikit-learn`